Parthchavann/career-portal-backend/README.md

 - `GET /quiz-history`:
   Retrieve the most recent quiz submissions for a specific user, including their selected answers and calculated archetypes.
 Useful for displaying past results or building user profiles.

+- `GET /signup`:
+  Create an account using an email, username, and password

+- `GET /signin`:
+  Sign in with email and password

+- `GET /update_profile`:
+  update profile with more elective information and it goes to the database

 ## Tech Stack